Jake Hoeppner: Political career

 He was first elected to the House of Commons in the 1993 federal election, defeating Liberal candidate Grant Johnson by 4,655 votes in Lisgar—Marquette.
 Hoeppner was the only Reform MP to be elected from a Manitoba riding in this election, and was one of only two party MPs elected east of Saskatchewan.

 Hoeppner launched a lawsuit against the Canadian Wheat Board in 1995, alleging that the board had charged insufficient buy-back prices to grain companies and had not properly distributed the money it received.
 The case was thrown out of court in 1998, and Hoeppner was ordered to pay the Wheat Board's legal fees.
 Hoeppner alleged that the Wheat Board withheld information from producers, though others have disputed his claims.

 In 1996, he spoke out against a federal measure that extended anti-discrimination provisions to homosexuals by claiming that homosexuality was the cause of civil war in Liberia and Zambia.
 These comments were widely ridiculed, and Foreign Affairs Minister Lloyd Axworthy referred to Hoeppner's observations as "probably the most ultimate example of stupidity I've seen (from) a Reform MP".

 He was re-elected in the 1997 election, defeating Progressive Conservative candidate Brian Pallister by 1,449 votes in the redistributed riding of Portage—Lisgar.
 Pallister had been a star candidate for the Progressive Conservatives, and was seen by some as the favourite to win the riding.

 After the election, Hoeppner promoted the idea of running provincial Reform Party candidates in Manitoba (there had previously been an organization called the Reform Party of Manitoba, but it was not affiliated with the federal party).
 One independent Reformer campaigned in a 1997 provincial by-election, but the idea went no further.
 He considered leaving the party in 1998, but chose to stay after receiving promises that it would devote more attention to agriculture.

 Hoeppner was excluded from the Reform Party caucus on July 27, 1999, after criticizing party leader Preston Manning and strategist Rick Anderson for their plans to fold Reform into the United Alternative.
 Hoeppner later announced his plans to challenge Manning for the United Alternative leadership, though this came to nothing.
-He was permanently expelled from caucus later in the year, and changed his parliamentary designation to "Independent Reform" on September 28.
+He was expelled from caucus later in the year, and changed his parliamentary designation to "Independent Reform" on September 28.
 On April 4, 2000, he changed his designation to "Independent".
 Hoepnner was accused of assaulting Reform MP Inky Mark at a meeting in September 1999, but was cleared of the charge in May 2000.

 He sought re-election in November 2000 and this time finished a distant fourth against Pallister, who was now a candidate of Reform's successor party, the Canadian Alliance.
 Hoeppner openly used $10,500 taken from the Portage—Lisgar Canadian Alliance Association in this election, claiming that the money belonged to him.
 The Alliance later sued to recover the money.